Kyuvi/spacewar-cljs/README.md

 As I could not find any clojurescipt versions, it seemed like an interesting project to take on.

+Version 1.0
+Basic game with a wormhole in the middle instead of a pulsar.
+Controls buttons can be changed in the options menu

 ## Setup

 To get an interactive development environment run: